trebeck87/HIVE-MIND/memory/threats.md

 ### I2: Memory Corruption (Internal)
 **Attack**: A hive queen writes a pattern to colony memory that benefits her hive's outputs but degrades quality for sibling hives.
 Not malicious — just locally optimized.
-**Example**: HIVE-ALPHA writes pattern "Always include financial metrics in output" — which is correct for trading but wrong for a legal advisory hive's output.
+**Example**: A trading hive writes pattern "Always include financial metrics in output" — which is correct for trading but wrong for a legal hive's output.
 **Detection**: Memory quarantine validation should include cross-hive testing — would this pattern harm a sibling?
 **Defense**: Colony-level patterns must be domain-agnostic.
 Domain-specific patterns live in the daughter hive's own memory, not colony memory.
 The Sentinel checks whether a proposed colony pattern is universally applicable before promotion.
 **Severity**: Medium — well-intentioned but corrosive.